This flexible degree is delivered jointly by Politics and Newcastle University Business School.

 Cambridge Pre-UCambridge Pre-U

 D3, D3, D3 - D3, M2, M2 in Principal Subjects.
 Mathematics is desirable but not essential.
 At least one from a social science or humanities subject such as History, Geography, English, Economics or Philosophy is preferred but not essential.
-GCSE Mathematics (minimum grade A) required if not offered at a higher level.
+GCSE Mathematics (minimum grade A or 7) required if not offered at a higher level.
 Combinations are assessed on a case-by-case basis.

 PARTNERS - A LevelsPARTNERS - A Levels

 BBC.
 A or AS level Mathematics is desirable but not essential.
-GCSE Mathematics (minimum grade A) required if not offered at a higher level.
+GCSE Mathematics (minimum grade A or 7) required if not offered at a higher level.

 The PARTNERS Programme is Newcastle University’s supported entry route for students from schools and colleges in England.
 Find out more about the PARTNERS Programme.